-Do players get paid for playing in the Ryder Cup?
+Do golfers get paid for playing in the Ryder Cup?

 Last updated:

-Do the players get paid for playing in the Ryder Cup?
+Do golfers get paid to play in the Ryder Cup?

-Week-to-week, the majority of Team Europe and Team USA players don’t tee it up in a PGA or DP World Tour tournament without a substantial prize fund and winner’s cheque on the line.
+Week-to-week, golfers tee it up in a PGA or DP World Tour tournament with a substantial prize fund and winner’s check on the line.
 But when it comes to the ultimate team event in golf, things are very different.
 It is felt that playing in the biennial event making history, representing your nation or continent, and lifting the trophy should be more than enough, without getting paid.

 When the Ryder Cup began back in 1927, players were originally ‘compensated’ for playing in the event, with British players receiving a travel, clothing and equipment allowance.

-That remained in place for many years before Tony Jacklin introduced a new tradition when first captaining Europe in 1983.
-Since then the players haven’t received any money, instead receiving gifts from their captains that are paid out of the Ryder Cup pool.
+That remained in place for many years before Tony Jacklin introduced a new tradition when first captaining Europe in 1983, by which point the competition had been expanded to Continental Europe.
+Since then, the players haven’t been given money and instead receive gifts from their captains which are paid out of the Ryder Cup pool.

 Speaking at the time, Woods said: “I would like to see us receive whatever the amount is – 200, 300, 400, 500,000 dollars, whatever it is – and I think we should be able to keep the money and do whatever we see fit.